Below are a number of frequently asked questions regarding appraisal for General Practitioners.

 Your status at the 1st April of a particular year will determine your entitlement to a £300 payment.
 Doctors who are partners and part-time partners get paid through their practice global sum or global sum equivalent.

 From 1 April 2016, sessional doctors are required to claim payment for their appraisal.
 This payment will be made according to the doctor’s status on the day of the appraisal discussion (not the status on 1 April of any given year, as was previously the case).
-The payment must be claimed within three months of the date of appraisal.
+The payment must be claimed within 6 weeks of the date of appraisal.
 Please see below for further information: